alanpeixinho/kernelci-regzbot/README.md

 [getting started with regzbot](docs/getting_started.md) or the bots [reference documentation](docs/reference.md).

+To install or develop for regzbot, see the [installation documentation](docs/installation.md).

 ## Licensing

 Rezbot is available under the APGL 3.0; see the file COPYING for details.
 If